spotDL/spotify-downloader/README.md

 ### Announcing spotDL v3

-We have rebuilt spotDL from scratch to be much faster, simpler, and better than the old spotDL.
-The documentation for the same is a work in progress. v3.0.2 is yet to be released to PyPi so you can't install it using `pip`, this is intentional. v3.0.2 is still in alpha testing.
+We rebuilt spotDL from scratch to be much faster, simpler, and better than the old spotDL. he documentation is also a work in progress. v3.0.2 is yet to be released to PyPi so you can't install it using `pip`, this is intentional. v3.0.2 is still in alpha testing.
 We request that you use spotDL v3 and submit issues to voice problems and like-to-haves that you come across.

 #### Please Read